open-telemetry/opentelemetry-go-instrumentation/internal/tools/offsets/README.md

-# offsets-tracker
+# offsets

-This project tracks offsets of fields inside of Go structs across versions.
+This project tracks `offsets` of fields inside of Go structs across versions.

 This tracking is needed in order to create a  [stable eBPF based instrumentation](https://github.com/keyval-dev/opentelemetry-go-instrumentation/blob/master/docs/how-it-works.md#instrumentation-stability).

-Calculating offsets is accomplished by creating a binary file containing the relevant struct and analyzing its DWARF information.
+Calculating `offsets` is accomplished by creating a binary file containing the relevant struct and analyzing its DWARF information.
 ## Tracking targets

 The `main.go` file specifies all the tracking targets.